gear-foundation/gear-wiki/docs/developing-contracts/introduction.md

 # Attention developers!

 :::important
 Want to take your blockchain development skills to the next level?
-Join **[Gear Academy's](https://academy.gear.foundation/)** free course, "Gear Smart Contract Developer."
-In this comprehensive course, you'll learn the ins and outs of developing on the Gear Protocol, from deploying programs onto the blockchain and interacting with them, to testing your programs on the Gear Network.
-You'll also gain hands-on experience navigating the `@gear-js` library for interacting with programs on the client side and developing real-world applications, including contracts and frontends.
+Join **[Gear Academy's](https://academy.gear.foundation/)** free courses.
+Start from scratch with our [Beginner Course](https://academy.gear.foundation/courses/basic_course) or explore the implementation of programs using Gear technologies with the [Intermediate Course](https://academy.gear.foundation/courses/intermediate-course).
+More courses are being developed.

 Don't miss this opportunity to become a pro Gear blockchain developer.
-Enroll now in Gear Academy's **"[Gear Smart Contract Developer](https://academy.gear.foundation/course/tamagotchi)"** course!
+Enroll now in Gear Academy's courses!
 :::

 ## What is a Gear program?